 It should be noted here that there was no highway from Cairns to Brisbane at this time and medicos faced serious problems when it came to evacuation of thousands of wounded and sick servicemen returning from the battlefields in New Guinea and other islands in the southwest Pacific.
 After the war all four carriages were converted to conventional carriages.

 The locomotive power at the head of the train today is a 1720 Class Diesel Electric Locomotive.
 This class was introduced to traffic in October 1966 and was built by Clyde Engineering Company under license from General Motors USA and subcontracted to Commonwealth Engineering in Brisbane.

 A total of 56 locomotives were built with the last unit entering service by the end of 1969.
 Each unit was numbered consecutively from 1720 through to 1775.

 A 1000 HP is generated by the units' diesel engine, Model 8- 645E.
 It is a two-stroke V8 General Motors Engine that has solid fuel injection with blower scavenging.
 The engine operates at speeds from 315 rpm to 900 rpm.This mechanical power is then converted to electricity by its Main Generator, Model D25E, to high voltage direct current for use in propelling the locomotive.

 An Auxiliary Generator converts a small amount of engine power to low voltage power for use in charging the locomotives battery, exciting the main generator, operating the controls, locomotive lights and accessories.

 The locomotive is relatively lightweight, a total of approximately 60 ton with an approximate 10-ton axle load.
 This allowed Queensland Rail to operate them on lightweight branch line or suburban passenger train services.
-The 1720s' operate through out most of Queensland Rail's extensive rail network and with the passing of time, this class of locomotive has truly earned it place in the top performers division, in regards locomotive rolling stock.
+The 1720s' operate throughout most of Queensland Rail's extensive rail network and with the passing of time, this class of locomotive has truly earned its place in the top performers division, in regards to locomotive rolling stock.